Is your user data at risk? Check your retargeting partner’s priorities

 Retargeting partners running UA campaigns with device IDs cannot transparently guarantee that they are not using the data collected for other partners’ acquisition campaigns.
 As mentioned before, UA typically requires that you share only attributed data.
 This means your UA partner only sees the users they actually brought to your app.

-But in the case of running app retargeting, you open your organic data stream or share your user list with your retargeting partner.
+But in the case of running re-engagement, you open your organic data stream or share your user list with your re-engagement partner.
 Thus your partner will have access to the details of who your best users are, how to monetize them, which actions they perform, etc. This data carries an enormous value, and you must have full trust in your partner that they will prevent it from being leaked.